sagunms/CarND-Behavioral-Cloning-P3/README.md

 I did not use any test set as the model was deemed successful if it drove reasonably well on the complete Track 1 without going out of the line or getting stuck even once.

-### Evaluation Video
+Evaluation Video
+---

 Initially, I used `video.py` to generate the video but the quality was really poor so I decided to do a screen capture instead.
+The working implementation driving on track 1 and 2 can be summarised with the following animations.

+![alt text][overview_track1] ![alt text][overview_track2]

 Please excuse my taste for the background music in the video but it was getting really boring staring at the same silent simulation environment for weeks. :)